 We recorded Ludwig's Bustard on the proposed site in all four Site Visits.
 The location of all recorded flight paths is presented in Figure 8.
-Flights were most frequently recorded in the viewsheds of VPs 3 and 5 to the north of the Loxton WEF Cluster, and generally parallel to that of the proposed turbine strings.
-The overall passage rate for the species was 0.1 birds/hour and we estimated that Loxton WEF 3 could kill 0.59 birds per year, or 0.15 under "Scenario 2").
+Flights were most frequently recorded in the viewsheds of VPs 3 and 5, and generally parallel to that of the proposed turbine strings.
+The overall passage rate for the species was 0.1 birds/hour and we estimated that Loxton WEF 1 could kill 0.66 birds per year under "Scenario 1", or 0.16 under "Scenario 2").
 Increasing minimum turbine blade height to 60m above ground reduced the estimated collision risk by 75.44%.
 Lekking behaviour was noted at FS 14 and 15 and we conclude that the species favours the broader area for breeding behaviour at least in times of favourable conditions (after good rains).
-The species commutes across the landscape fairly regularly at
+The species commutes across the landscape fairly regularly at Loxton WEF

-Loxton WEF 1 and Loxton WEF 2, albeit at a flight height generally below rotor swept area (<60m), but was not recorded as frequently across Loxton WEF 3.
-Considering the site's proximity to important reproductive habitat, however, we still consider the species to be at High risk at the proposed site, especially if minimum blade height remains unchanged.
+1, albeit at a flight height generally below rotor swept area (<60m).
+We thus conclude the species is at High risk at the proposed site, especially if minimum blade height is unmitigated.
+The most effective strategies for minimising the impact of development for Ludwig's Bustards are most likely to be as follows: